 How would you like a continual stash of fresh herbs within arms reach in your kitchen?
 Well, you won’t believe how easy it is to grow your own at home.

 Firstly, work out how you want to display your indoor herbs.
-A popular and inexpensive way is with Mason Jars and you can purchase readymade kits on Etsy.
+A popular and inexpensive way is with Mason Jars and you can purchase on Etsy.

 They come with everything you need.
 Of course, you can use jars, clay pots, cups, any number of other items too.
 Continue scrolling to see the video that shows you how to make a Mason Jar Garden.

 DIY Mason Jar Herb Garden Video

 What is great about this project is that it takes up very little space and will add a designer touch to your kitchen with very little expense.
-Click Play above to watch the video now ^
+Click Play above ^

 Best Herbs For Indoor Gardening

 Whether you’re going to use soil or water to grow them, herbs are a beautiful addition to your kitchen.
 They’ll look lovely, smell amazing and you can save money by growing them yourself instead of buying them.
-Plus there is nothing as good as the taste of fresh herbs – store-bought dried ones just do not compare!
+There is nothing as good as the taste of fresh herbs – store-bought dried ones just don’t compare!

-This graphic from Fix.com shows some of the uses and benefits of the best indoor garden herbs.
+This infographic from Fix.com shows some of the uses and benefits of the best indoor garden herbs.
 So not only will you be getting some wonderful flavors, your health will be in store for a positive boost too!
 Once you’ve decided on your herbs, it’s time to plant them.